The Referral Process for Becoming a Liver Transplant Patient in TGH’s Transplant Institute

 - Fulminant liver failure – This condition is defined as the onset of hepatic encephalopathy within eight weeks of the first symptoms of liver disease and the absence of pre-existing liver disease.
 A transplant should be considered as an emergency procedure if medical treatment alone has a poor prognosis.

-Should you have any questions about becoming a patient in our transplant program at TGH’s Advanced Organ Disease & Transplantation Institute, you can call 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator) or call the coordinator directly at (813) 844-8686.
+Should you have any questions about becoming a patient in our transplant program at TGH’s Transplant Institute, you can call 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator) or call the coordinator directly at (813) 844-8686.
+Our liver transplant program is one of the busiest in the nation, ranked #7 by volume.
 Complete the transplant referral form here.